abadid/cmsc424-spring2019/project5/README.md

 `JoinOperator` is the base class that join operators you will implement extend.
 It contains any methods you might need to deal with tables through the current running transaction.
 This means you should not deal directly with `Table` objects in the `Query` directory, but only through methods given through the current transaction.

 ## Your Tasks

-### Notes Before You Begin

-In lecture, we sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
-The notion of a `block` when discussing join algorithms is different however.
-A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
-All uses of `block` in this project refer to this alternate definition.

 ### 1. Table Iterators